zulip/zulip/docs/production/troubleshooting.md

   especially for the database and where uploads are stored.
 * Service uptime and standard monitoring for the [services Zulip depends on](#troubleshooting-services).
-Most monitoring software has standard plugins for Nginx, Postgres, Redis, RabbitMQ, and memcached, and those will work well with Zulip.
+Most monitoring software has standard plugins for Nginx, PostgreSQL, Redis, RabbitMQ, and memcached, and those will work well with Zulip.
 * `supervisorctl status` showing all services `RUNNING`.
 * Checking for processes being OOM killed.